Intrapersonal communication: Positive and negative self-talk

 Like other forms of communication, intrapersonal communication can be trained and improved to be more effective.
 This often happens with the goal of reducing negative self-talk and fostering positive self-talk instead.
 An early step is often to become aware of negative patterns and acknowledge their existence.
 This can be followed by questioning and challenging negative evaluations since they are often exaggerated.
 The person may also try to stop them and replace them with more positive thoughts.
 For example, when the person becomes aware of a negative thinking process, they may try to inhibit it and direct their attention to more positive outcomes.

 A similar approach is used in cognitive behavioral therapy.
 A central idea in this field is that a set of negative core beliefs is responsible for negative self-talk.
 They can include beliefs like "I'm unlovable", "I'm unworthy", or "the world is threatening and I'm unable to face its challenges".
 A key therapeutic method for improving intrapersonal communication is to become aware of these beliefs and to question their truth.
-A different approach focuses on the practice of mindfulness to improve intrapersonal communication and the associated self-esteem by raising self-awareness.
+A further approach focuses on the practice of mindfulness.
+By raising self-awareness, it may improve self-esteem and intrapersonal communication.
 This practice consists in directing one's attention to experiences in the present moment without any evaluation of these experiences.
 Abstaining from value judgments may help to avoid overly critical evaluations and instead foster an attitude of acceptance.

 Examples of specific forms of self-talk and their effects

 Different forms of self-talk can have different effects on the person.
 One form is coping self-talk.
-Its main aim is to help an individual cope with a difficult situation, such as when experiencing anxiety.
-It consists in emphasizing the individual's strengths and skills without implying perfection.
+Its main aim is to help a person cope with a difficult situation, such as when experiencing anxiety.
+It consists in emphasizing the person's strengths and skills without implying perfection.
 This can help people calm down and become clear on their goals and how to realistically achieve them.
 Another relevant form is instructional self-talk, which focuses attention on the components of a task and can improve performance on physical tasks that are being learned.
 However, it may have negative effects for people who are already skilled in the task.

 Some forms of self-talk address the self by employing first-person pronouns ("I") while others use second-person pronouns ("you").
-Generally speaking, people are more likely to use the second-person pronoun when there is a need for self-regulation, an imperative to overcome difficulties, and facilitation of hard actions whereas first-person intrapersonal talks are more frequently used when people are talking to themselves about their feelings.
-Recent research indicates that using the second-person pronoun to provide self-suggestions is more effective in promoting the intentions to carry out behaviors and performances.
+Generally speaking, people are more likely to use the second-person pronoun when there is a need for self-regulation, an imperative to overcome difficulties, and facilitation of hard actions.
+The use of first-person intrapersonal pronouns is more frequent when people are talking to themselves about their feelings.
+A 2014 study by Sanda Dolcos and Dolores Albarracin indicates that using the second-person pronoun to provide self-suggestions is more effective in promoting the intentions to carry out behaviors and performances.